Shreya-2415/Drowsiness_Detector/README.md

 - Download the dataset from the following link: http://mrl.cs.vsb.cz/eyedataset Make two folders, one for training and one for testing, in both these folders make two subfolders - one for open eye and one for closed eye and paste the images in these respective folders.

-- Increase the number of Epochs to 30 and run on google colab for better environment of GPU and to get more accurate result.
+- Run on 20 or more number of Epochs and run on google colab for better environment of GPU and to get more accurate result.